Intrenion/Milcraft/doctrine/the-origins-of-victory.md

 Recognizing a military change has little value when institutions delay practical preparation.

 **Action**
-Fund experiments and field limited capabilities while uncertainty remains.
+Fund experiments and field-limited capabilities while uncertainty remains.

 **Outcome**
 Steady preparation reduces the risk of strategic surprise.